 What AcSEC is trying to say, is that when you tear down a building, it is an expense unless you acquired the building and land with the expressed intention to tear down the building and use the land for a different purpose.
 This is a limited exception to the rule, but a clarification probably won’t hurt.
 Also, wouldn’t pipelines be considered real estate?

-Finally, the proposed SOP (here I would articulate the administrative burden.
-For example, because the regulator allows you to recover the costs that this SOP would have you expense, you would need to create regulatory asset accounts for those items so that you can recover those costs in your rate base, etc.) conflicts with the recently issued FAS 143 on the booking of removal costs.
-Under FAS 143 future removal costs should be capitalized as part of the asset cost and a reciprocating liability recorded.
+Finally, the proposed SOP does not address the use of FAS 71 (here I would articulate the administrative burden.
+For example, because the regulator allows you to recover the costs that this SOP would have you expense, you would need to create regulatory asset accounts for those items so that you can recover those costs in your rate base, etc.) and conflicts with the recently issued FAS 143 on the booking of removal costs.
+Under FAS 143 future removal costs should be capitalized as part of the asset cost and a reciprocal liability recorded.
 Under the SOP all removal costs should be expensed when incurred.
 There appear to be some inconsistencies here that have not been addressed.
 Not really sure there is a conflict here.
 FAS 143 requires an accrual for removing the asset only if a “legal obligation” exists, but the point is well taken that the final wording should be altered to consider the effect of legally mandated retirements.

 Use of Inventory in Production of Internal-Use PP&E